iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

   <img src="/assets/alignments/preactivation_t.png" width="600"/>
 </div>

-equation 1: pre-activation vector at layer l during training of an MLP

 this equation captures how perturbations in weights and activations propagate through the network during training. let's examine a simple example for how to design a parametrization to combat instabilities - a single linear weight matrix acting on an input vector.

 <div align="center">